 Much of the medical home model is predicated on a relatively stable population that can access regular care at a single network of providers.
 So how can this model effectively transfer to a mobile population?
 This crosswalk is meant to assist centers to incorporate the needs of migrating patients into their PCMH.
 Each of the six standards are listed with the factors required for NCQA recognition.
 Recommendations for addressing the factors in migrating patients are included, along with resources available through MCN.
+Meaningful Use and Core Measure content is noted as it is also present.

 Clinicians can use this form to collect information from patients about their prior use of non-traditional or alternative care providers and medications.